-$\ensuremath{\mathbbmath$\mathbbms$}$ Record the following for the appropriate officials at the State Department in Washington, D.C
+$\ensuremath{\mathbb{D}}$ Record the following for the appropriate officials at the State Department in Washington, D.C

 Names and titles

+Addresses

+Telephone

+Fax

+E-mail

+?
 Record the following for the local law enforcement or public security officials involved.

 Names and titles

+Addresses

+Telephone

+Fax

+E-mail

 Do these people speak English?

-2. Incident-specific questions:

-If there is a death of a program participant:

-What were the circumstances surrounding the death?

-- Was there police involvement? - ☑ If yes, what is the case number? - 2 Has the US Embassy or Consulate in the country been notified? - Are the next of kin aware of the death?
-OIA will consult with the Dean of Students and the OVST as appropriate on the next of kin notification. - Have the other participants been informed of the death? - I Have arrangements been made for the repatriation of remains? - Have arrangements been made for an on-site memorial service? - Have arrangements been made for counseling for program participants and host families, if necessary?
+2. Incident-specific questions: If there is a death of a program participant: ?
+What were the circumstances surrounding the death? ?
+Was there police involvement?
+If yes, what is the case number? ?
+Has the US Embassy or Consulate in the country been notified? ?
+Are the next of kin aware of the death?
+OIA will consult with the Dean of Students and the OVST as appropriate on the next of kin notification. ?
+Have the other participants been informed of the death? [?]
+Have arrangements been made for the repatriation of remains? וכו Have arrangements been made for an on cite memorial convice? ?
+Have arrangements been made for an on-site memorial service?